simonrichard-dev/holbertonschool-shell/init_files_variables_and_expansions/README.md

 script that prints a number with two decimal places, followed by a new line.
 15-rot13 : script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
 16-odd - script that prints every other line from the input, starting with the first line.
+17-water_and_stir: cript that adds the two numbers stored in the environment variables WATER and STIR and prints the result.